Opportunities for Students

 TBD for the fall semester

 Model International combines Model UN and Model Arab League at CNU.
 Model UN and Model Arab League simulate the UN General Assembly and the meetings of the League of Arab States respectively.
 Students represent specific member states of the UN/Arab League and debate current issues on the organization's agenda.
 Student delegates make speeches, prepare draft resolutions, negotiate with allies and adversaries, resolve conflicts, and learn the Model's rules of procedure.
 Learn more about Model UN and Model Arab League.
-To find out how you can get involved at CNU, follow Model International on Facebook or email Kerry Campbell, the president of Model International.
+To find out how you can get involved at CNU, follow Model International on Facebook or email John D'Angelo, the president of Model International.